Shapes and forms substitute language here:

 In all projects, I see myself as a digital designer who is a translator.
 I try my best to be the language of transmitting the messages with designs that are taken from shapes, especially abstract geometric shapes.
 (2020)

-When looking at a black screen, one might at first glance only see a vague thing that has a geometric pattern.
-But it might not be clear exactly what that thing is: it could be a cloud, light, star in space, or an image of infinity, the possibilities are endless and provoke the imagination to go far beyond normal everyday constructs.
-These shapes are born from my interest in studying mathematics and engineering which have influenced my artistic practice in many ways.
+When looking at a black screen, the viewer may first notice a vague geometric form.
+It is not immediately clear what it represents—it could be a cloud, a light, a star in space, or even a sense of infinity.
+These open possibilities invite the imagination to move beyond everyday ways of seeing.
+The shapes come from my interest in mathematics and engineering, which have strongly influenced my artistic practice.
 (2019)

 I use motion graphics and video to invent surreal shapes to evoke liminal spaces by presenting the familiar as strange and using distortions in placement/scale.
 This provides the viewer with a unique occasion to access realms/states that might be otherwise inaccessible.
 Viewers are invited to experience the in-between spaces.
 My most recent body of work presents multiple thresholds, bodily experiences of these spaces that are felt rather than lived.
 Like standing at the edge of a cliff and imagining, despite oneself, how the ordeal of actually falling might feel.
 Edge movements like these invite one to live out, mentally, the mortal possibilities presented by the situation.
 (2019)